TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

 _Note: the methodologies chosen here have been selected as examples for The Better Store as a new application.
-Other techniques would undoubtedly also come into play for other scenarios; for example exploring published models for similar applications, or referencing existing documentation for refactoring or enhancement of a current application.
+Other techniques would undoubtedly also come into play for other scenarios; for example exploring published models for similar applications, or referencing existing documentation for a current application that is to be enhanced or refactored.
 _

 #### A. Identifying System Behaviour Using Event Storming